nixyogi/docs/pages/libraries/opencv/Libraries___OpenCV.md

+alias:: OpenCV

-# Introduction to OpenCV
+- # Introduction to OpenCV

   Welcome to the OpenCV Course!
 In this course, you will dive into the world of computer vision and learn how to use OpenCV, a powerful open-source library, for various image processing and computer vision tasks.
 OpenCV provides a wide range of functions and algorithms that enable developers to analyze and manipulate digital images and videos with ease.

   To ensure a comprehensive learning experience, this course is structured into multiple modules, each covering important aspects of computer vision and OpenCV usage.
 Let's take a closer look at the contents of this course:
 - ### Module 1: Understanding Image Representation
 - [[Understanding Types of Digital Image Representation in Computers]]: Get introduced to different image formats and how they are represented in computers.
 - [[CMOS Camera Sensor and its Performance Parameters]]: Explore the working principles of CMOS camera sensors and the key performance parameters to consider.